fragmede/pbi/README.md

     if you prefer

-We live in the future: terminals with Kitty graphics protocol support and iTerm2 with Sixel support can also do plain
+If you use a modern terminal that has Kitty graphics protocol or sixel support, with an image on your paste board you can do:

     pbi

-and it'll display the image directly in the terminal.
+and the image will display directly in your terminal.

-`pbi` copies stdin to the pasteboard when stdin is piped or redirected.
-When stdin is a terminal, it pastes the current pasteboard content.